 .
-During the Employment Term, the Company shall pay Executive in substantially equal monthly or more frequent installments, an annual salary of Eight Hundred Thousand Dollars (\$800,000) ("Base Salary"), payable in accordance with the normal payroll practices and schedule of the Company.
-Executive's Base Salary shall be reviewed annually and may be increased at any time and from time-to-time as the Board and/or Compensation Committee of the Board (the "Compensation Committee"), as applicable, shall deem appropriate in its sole discretion.
+During the Employment Term, the Company shall pay Executive in substantially equal monthly or more frequent installments, an annual salary of Two Hundred Seventy Five Thousand Dollars (\$275,000) ("Base Salary"), payable in accordance with the normal payroll practices and schedule of the Company.
 Base Salary shall not be reduced at any time during the Employment Term, except pursuant to across-the-board base salary reductions affecting all other senior executives of the Company.
-The term "Base Salary," as utilized in this Agreement, shall refer to Base Salary as so increased or decreased.
+The term "Base Salary," as utilized in this Agreement, shall refer to Base Salary as increased or so decreased.
 All amounts in this Agreement are stated prior to deductions for federal and state income and employment tax withholding.